 The mission of Chicago State University College of Pharmacy (CSU-COP) is the development of student and faculty scholars who will impact the health care needs of people in the region, state and the nation.
 The College will provide a strong foundation in the knowledge, integration and application of the biomedical, pharmaceutical, social/behavioral/administrative, and clinical sciences resulting in practitioners who are committed to humanistic service, capable of providing patient-centered care and leaders in advancing the pharmacy profession.

 Throughout the admissions process, CSU-COP’s Admissions Committee will be evaluating your application from all aspects.
-Your overall GPA will be considered as well as your science/math GPA.
+Your cumulative, prerequisite and math/science prerequisite GPA's will be considered.
 Please note, that the Admissions Committee will also examine any patterns in your grades.
 Also considered in the process are the results of the Pharmacy College Admission Test (PCAT).
 There is not a particular weight assigned to GPA and PCAT scores in the admissions process; both are considered and the Committee attempts to understand how they relate to each other and what they indicate in terms of the candidate's potential for success at CSU-COP.
 In addition to the "numbers-side" of your application, the Committee is also looking for applicants who have researched the field, are highly motivated, and confident that pharmacy is the career they want to pursue.